Browsed by

 Seoul, Korea’s Cafe 연남동 239-20 has a nifty design aesthetic.
 The entire place is done up in a black-and-white line art style that gives everything an illustrated 2D look.
 No detail was overlooked, from the chairs to the coffee mugs.

-It’s no secret that I love Clue the movie.
-But there were also some books written from the screenplay.
+It’s no secret that I love the movie Clue.
+Besides the movie, there were also some books written by the screenwriters.
 Unfortunately, the movie wasn’t a big commercial success so the books were quickly discontinued and forgotten.
-This means that getting your hands on one of them is rather difficult – and expensive.
+Getting your hands on one of them is rather difficult – and expensive.

 Thanks to an inter-library loan, however, I recently acquired a copy of Clue: The Storybook and did a page by page scan.
-I then combined them into a convenient PDF.
-I was actually surprised the in-book pictures weren’t actually the best quality, but the book itself is a fun, albeit abbreviated and simple, read.
+I then combined the scans into a convenient PDF.
+The book provides a very abbreviated and thin read of the movie proper.
+The in-book pictures weren’t particularly good quality (very grainy prints), but there were some pictures I had not seen in any other sources nor in the movie itself.

-Probably the most interesting part of the book is that it reveals a secret 4th ending that had been rumored at, but never filmed.
+The most interesting part of the book is that it reveals a secret 4th ending that had been rumored at, but supposedly never filmed.

 Where can you get your hands on a copy?
 How about downloading the scanned copy I made right here so you don’t have to pay hundreds of dollars.
 Enjoy!